justinHic/final-project-jhickey4-bleahey-awick2-jriccia2/README.md

 https://github.com/cs0320-s2023/final-project-jhickey4-bleahey-awick2-jriccia2

 **Description:**
-CaDance is a web applicationthat allows users to create short queues of songs that match up to their running cadence and estimated energy expenditure.
+CaDance is a web application that allows users to create short queues of songs that match up to their running cadence and estimated energy expenditure.

 **Privacy/Use of Data:**